Sep 1

 The Line at Greenwich Peninsula & Royal Victoria

-Greenwich Peninsula and Royal Victoria Dock have created an art trail with works by internationally renowned artists, including Antony Gormley, Serge Attukwei Clottey, Richard Wilson, Larry Achiampong and Laura Ford.
+Greenwich Peninsula and Royal Victoria Dock have created an art trail with works by internationally renowned artists, including Antony Gormley, Tracey Emin, Serge Attukwei Clottey, Richard Wilson, Larry Achiampong and Laura Ford.
 The art is inspired by the history of the river as well as water as a site for public art.
 Visitors are encouraged to begin The Line’s route in North Greenwich, go along the Peninsula from the O2 to the IFS cable car and then cross the river to the docks.

 Totally Thames, Boat show